UBC Board of Governors Policy #75: https://universitycounsel.ubc.ca/policies/policy75.pdf

 To qualify as an Instructor or for other teaching duties with the Centre for Continuing Studies, in a credit course, a student must:

 - not teach more than six credits of coursework in any given term;

 - have the written permission of the Graduate Program in which the student’s program is offered;

 - have obtained the written permission of the Dean of the Faculty of Graduate and Postdoctoral Studies.

 In addition, a credit course will be given and students examined under the supervision of a faculty member of the Graduate Program or unit in which the course is given.
 This faculty member is in charge of all aspects of the course.

 To maintain full-time status a student should not work more than 12 hours per week, averaged over the year.
-A student working more than 12 hours a week will forego University Graduate Fellowships and other awards for the period of the appointment.
+A student working more than 12 hours a week may forego University and other awards for the period of the appointment.

 Forms: Request Permission to Teach

 A student on a first extension (in the seventh year of the PhD program) will be permitted to teach a course or courses in which a Board of Governors appointment is required only under exceptional circumstances.
 The request for permission to teach submitted to the Faculty of Graduate and Postdoctoral Studies must include an outline of these circumstances.
 Additionally, a timeline for degree completion, signed by both the student and the supervisor, must accompany the request for permission to teach.Teaching responsibilities should not significantly impede a student's progress towards degree completion.